Enroll in ANY Agile, Scrum & SAFe course and get PMP Training absolutely FREE!

 Some of the Practices and Framework that are mostly referred to -and known are Scaled Agile Framework (SAFe®), Scrum of Scrum (SoS), Large Scale Scrum (LeSS), Scrum at Scale, Disciplined Agile (DA), Nexus, and a few more.
 While each Practice or Framework has its own merits, we will discuss SAFe®, which by far is the preferred Framework for scaling.

-6 Reasons that Make Safe® Popular Among the Scaling Framework
+6 Reasons why SAFe is popular among the Scaling Framework

 16th and the latest State of Agile report from ditital.ai puts SAFe® at the number one position for Scaling Agility in an organization (53% of respondents using SAFe®) which puts the Framework over even SoS as a practice.
-Here are the reasons that make SAFe® popular among all the Scaling frameworks and choices of Enterprises.
+Here are the reasons that make SAFe agile methodology among all the Scaling frameworks and choices of Enterprises.

 1. SAFe® is Always Evolving